Shimaa-Nashat/Homora/README.md

 🚀 [Click Here to View the Project](https://shimaa-nashat.github.io/Portfolio/)

-This project is a **furniture store web application** built using **Flask** (Python).
-It allows users to browse furniture items such as kitchens, bedrooms, and dressing rooms, view detailed product information, and add items to their cart.

-The project demonstrates **web development fundamentals** including routing, templating, database integration, frontend styling, and interactive JavaScript features.
+This project is a furniture store web application built using Flask (Python) and demonstrates web development fundamentals including routing, templating, database integration, frontend styling, and interactive JavaScript features.

 ---